BZFlag-Dev/bzflag/plugins/genocide/README.genocide.txt

 This is a simple sample plugin that implements the legacy "genocide" flag from previous versions.
 Shots from this flag will kill all members of the team it strikes, except rogue by default.
+In addition, rogueAsTeam or disableSuicide exist as options, with rogueAsTeam enabling genocide to affect rogues and disableSuicide preventing selfkills from triggering genocide effect.

 Loading the plugin